-The change in unrealized depreciation for the year ended December 31, 2022 total \$9.6 million, which primarily related to our investments in the following table.
+The change in unrealized depreciation for the year ended December 31, 2022 total \$0.12 million, which primarily related to our investments in the following table.
 There was no change in unrealized depreciation for the year ended December 31, 2021.
+We commenced investment operations on December 16, 2021.